 Overview

 Companies serve as organizational containers that group users together.
-In a business context, companies can represent:
+In a business context, companies can represent:- Organizations

 - Teams